-- In a small bowl combine chia seeds with water; set aside for about 3-4 minutes until mixture gels together.
+- Make chia seed gel: In a small bowl combine chia seeds with water; set aside for about 3-4 minutes until mixture gels together.

-- In large bowl combine rolled oats, quick oats, almonds, sunflower seeds.
+- Combine dry ingredients: In large bowl combine rolled oats, quick oats, almonds, sunflower seeds.

-- Transfer granola to airtight container.
-Granola will keep at room temperature about 7-10 days.
+- Store: Transfer granola to airtight container.
+Granola will keep at room temperature about 2 weeks.

 Using quick oats help create better clusters and bind the ingredients together.
 If you only have rolled oats, pulse about 3/4 cup or rolled oats a few times in a food processor (i.e. NutriBullet) until broken down – but don’t pulse too long or you’ll end up with flour.

-To make nut-free: omit almonds and use 1 full cup of sunflower seeds.
-You can also add half cup hemp hearts.
+To make nut-free: omit almonds and use 2/3 cup of sunflower seeds with 2/3 cup pepitas.
 Use sunflower seed butter instead of cashew.

 Nutrition approximate and based on 1/3 cup servings.